Timi-G/amazon-Brands-Scraper/README.md

 ## Code execution and frontend viewership
 To run the Django website:
 - Run command `npm run dev` in a seperate terminal with venv activated to utilize `DaisyUI`.
-- Run `python manage.py runserver` in another terminal with venv activated to start the development server.
+- Run `python manage.py runserver` in another terminal with venv activated to start the development server if it isn't running in a previously opened terminal.
 - Navigate to the link of the localhost on your browser (again, note that your localhost will display in terminal);
   - A sample localhost link (which will direct to the homepage) looks like this: `http://127.0.0.1/8000`.
 - `{localhost}/products` will direct you to the products page.